nate-dryer/setup-python-project/README.md

 - **Project Structure Organization**: Automatically assembles directories for your source files and tests, while also generating critical files like `requirements.txt` and `README.md`.
 - **Visual Studio Code Integration**: Directly launches your fresh project within Visual Studio Code, setting you up for immediate development.
 - **User-Friendly Process**: Offers a straightforward, interactive setup experience via dialog prompts, making project configuration a breeze.
+- **Cross-Platform Compatibility**: Enhanced to support additional operating systems beyond macOS, broadening the project's accessibility.

 ## Prerequisites

 To fully benefit from the `SetupPythonEnv.sh` script, please ensure you meet the following requirements:

-- **macOS**: Tailored specifically for macOS, utilizing AppleScript for seamless automation.
+- **Operating System**: While initially tailored for macOS, the script now supports additional operating systems.
+Please refer to the `setup_python_env.sh` script for specific OS requirements.
 - **Python**: Installed and readily accessible through the terminal.
 - **Visual Studio Code**: Properly installed along with the configuration of command-line utilities.